 Disney Sequoia Lodge

-Feel like you’ve stepped into a national parks lodge at Disney Sequoia Lodge.
+Feel like you’ve stepped into a national park’s lodge at Disney Sequoia Lodge.
 The beautiful hotel is on the edge of Lake Disney and is a 15-minute walk to the parks.
-The rooms here remind me of the rooms at Disney’s Wilderness Lodge at Walt Disney World or Disney’s Grand Californian Resort & Spa at the Disneyland Resort since they are darker tones with a cute woodland Bambi theme.
+The rooms here remind me of Disney’s Wilderness Lodge at Walt Disney World or Disney’s Grand Californian Resort & Spa at the Disneyland Resort, with darker tones and a cute woodland Bambi theme.

 Disney Hotel Cheyenne